OpenPrinting/system-config-printer/README.md

 interface, desktop control-center or lpadmin command line tool if you need to install printer manually which may not be needed in recent cases.

-WHEN I DO NOT NEED PRINTER SETUP TOOL AS S-C-P?
+When I do not need printer setup tool as S-C-P?
 -----------------------------------------------

 If the application where you print from has an up-to-date print dialog